-8.2.23 Tag Plays at the Plate
+Tag Plays at the Plate

-Basically, there are two positions for making calls on tag plays at the plate:

-1) When returning from third base to make a call from inside the diamond and

-2) when the play is coming from fair territory or a throw from the outfield to make a call from the outside.
+Basically, there are two positions for making calls on tag plays at the plate: 1) When returning from third base to make a call from inside the diamond and 2) when the play is coming from fair territory or a throw from the outfield to make a call from the outside.

-In returning from third base, the plate umpire should stay inside the diamond, moving parallel to the base line and at a depth allowing them an unobstructed view of the Four Essential Elements.
-Assume a final calling position assume a position 3-4 meters (12 feet) from home plate and 90 degrees from the path of the runner.
+In returning from third base, the plate umpire should stay inside the diamond, moving parallel to the base line and assume a position 3 meters (10-12) feet from home plate and 90 degrees from the path of the runner.
 Keep your weight distributed on the balls of your feet, move in on the play as it develops, find the ball and make the call.